Crime Reduction through Sport

 Whilst this work does not seek to replace existing programmes, it aims to enhance service provision through a joined-up approach using evidence-based methodologies, alignment of professional practice, meaningful evaluation and improved access by young people to ensure that the Hertfordshire community sport sector is providing well designed, targeted, and accessible sporting activity in areas where criminal behaviour has been identified.

-Data gathered from the Hertfordshire Community Sports Audit will:
+Data gathered from the Hertfordshire Community Sports Audit has:

-1. Provide an overview of the current depth and breadth of youth community sport provision that currently exists across Hertfordshire.
+1. Provided an overview of the current depth and breadth of youth community sport provision that currently exists across Hertfordshire.

-2. Identify the level (primary, secondary, or tertiary) of youth community sport intervention that each organisation currently provides; and
+2. Identified the level (primary, secondary, or tertiary) of youth community sport intervention that each organisation currently provides.

-3. Analyse youth community sport provision in the context of identified vulnerabilities known to be associated with an increased likelihood of involvement in violent crime as either a victim or perpetrator.
+3. Analysed youth community sport provision in the context of identified vulnerabilities known to be associated with an increased likelihood of involvement in violent crime as either a victim or perpetrator.

-Findings from the Audit will then be used to establish where provision currently exists, and where new opportunities would be of most benefit to those most vulnerable and in need of purposeful activities.
+Findings from the Audit have now been uploaded onto the dashboard, and are being used to establish where provision currently exists, and where new opportunities would be of most benefit to those most vulnerable and in need of purposeful activities.

-The audit tool will provide a dynamic tool that commissioners, and it is hoped in time, referral organisations, can understand what sessions voluntary, community and social enterprise organisations are delivering for young people aged between 10 – 25 years old in their local areas.
-Specifically, these are organisations that operate in the ‘Sport for Good’ sector, where the use of sport which focuses on improving quality of life, tackling social exclusion, increasing access, preserving the environment, and expanding the pursuit of excellence, rather than sport organisations who focus solely on competition performance.
+The dashboard is a dynamic tool that commissioners, and it is hoped in time, referral organisations, can engage with to understand what sessions are being delivered for young people aged between 10 – 25 years old in their local areas, by voluntary, community and social enterprise organisations.
+Specifically, these are organisations that operate in the ‘Sport for Good’ sector, where the use of sport focuses on improving quality of life, tackling social exclusion, increasing access, preserving the environment, and expanding the pursuit of excellence, rather than sport organisations who focus solely on competition performance.

 Working with and promoting these groups and organisations, whilst ensuring their local grounding and position is not compromised, is critical to the success of community sport being an effective intervention tool to reducing serious violence, whilst at the same time furthers the work of the relaunched Crime Reduction through Sport Board.
 It is hoped that through this work, we will be able to commission some specific activities associated to using sport as a vehicle to reduce crime/disorder or to act as a prevention tool.